PvPClt/project/album_en.md

 ![](Images/En_Album_58.jpg)

-The hall of the Russian State Duma.
+Russia.
+Moscow.
+The hall of the State Duma.
 Deputy Valentina Bebienko speaks from the podium:

 – Dear deputies!
 The President has set us the task of reviving great Russia tripling the birth rate.
 I won’t deny  it – the task is not easy.
 It's a difficult task.
 A super difficult one.
 But we are obliged to fulfill it.
 Because our president wants us to.
 I propose we approach the problem creatively.
 Of course, our target audience is young people.
 Under 30.
 After 30, influencing one's consciousness is not so easy.
 Mental patterns are already formed, and resistance to the state narrative is observed.